selemis/selectrix/PLUGIN_DEPENDENCIES.md

 ### 5. Test in Isolation

-Always test your plugin in a clean FileSelector environment to ensure all dependencies are bundled correctly.
+Always test your plugin in a clean Selectrix environment to ensure all dependencies are bundled correctly.

 ## Example: Plugin with Dependencies